oneapi-src/oneDNN/rfcs/20241205-graph-api-causal-mask/README.md

 - The library needs to add three new operations to support a single causal mask, which may be excessive.
-- This approach may require additional logical operations (e.g., LessThan, And) to be added if other mask options are needed in the future.
+- This approach may require additional logical operations (e.g., LessThan, And) to be added if other mask types are needed in the future.
 - More user code is required to construct the causal mask subgraph, which adds complexity on the user side.
 This could potentially increase the learning curve and the likelihood of errors in implementation.